 This session is sponsored by ThoughtWorks.

-Paula Paul is a technology principal with ThoughtWorks, where she helps organizations adopt cloud native technology and serves the community as an ABI Syster, diversity speaker, and mentor.
+Paula Paul is a Distinguished Engineer with Slalom Build, where she helps organizations adopt cloud native technology and serves the community as an ABI Syster, diversity speaker, and mentor.
 Paula entered the workforce as a software engineer at IBM in the early ’80s, where she shipped her first product on magnetic tape.
 She’s shipped many software products since then, evangelized .NET with Microsoft, held executive positions in technology architecture and operations, and taught people of all ages to code.
 Paula is passionate about equal opportunities for technical literacy and enjoys (half) joking that Kubernetes reminds her of IBM/370 systems programming.

 Rosemary Wang is an infrastructure consultant at ThoughtWorks.
 As an explorer of infrastructure automation and a cloud enthusiast, Rosemary works to bridge the technical and cultural barriers between infrastructure engineers and application developers.
 She has a fascination for solving intractable problems with code, whether it be helping an infrastructure engineer learn to code or an application developer troubleshoot infrastructure failures.
 Rosemary interfaces with vendors, clients, startups, and open source projects to find creative software solutions for enterprise infrastructure systems.
 When she is not drawing on whiteboards, she valiantly attempts to hack stacks of various infrastructure systems on her laptop while foraging for tasty victuals around the world.
 Follow Rosemary as she records her journey and speaks at various meetups and conferences.